Valentine’s Day Menus & Recipe Ideas

-You can make a delicious Valentine’s Day meal from home in your Instant Pot for a fraction of the cost of going out.
-With these AMAZING Valentine’s Day pressure cooker menus, I’ve done all the planning to help you make a fancy Valentine’s Day dinner in less time than it’d take you to get a table at your favorite restaurant.
+Make a delicious Valentine’s Day meal from home in your Instant Pot for a fraction of the cost of going out.
+With these AMAZING Valentine’s Day menus, I’ve done all the planning to help you make a fancy Valentine’s Day dinner in less time than it’d take you to get a table at your favorite restaurant.

 Since I’m in the kitchen all the time, I love to go out to a favorite local restaurant to celebrate Valentine’s Day.
 However, my husband hates the crowds and loves my cooking—all he ever wants is a cozy dinner at home.
 (Awww!)